 - group children by ability, and setting different tasks for each group (e.g. masterclass provision, SEND Panathlon);

-- provide a range of challenge through the provision of different resources (e.g. different gymnastics equipment).
+- provide challenge through the provision of different resources (e.g. different gymnastics equipment).

 The curriculum planning in PE is carried out in three phases (long-term, medium-term and short-term).
 The long-term plan maps out the PE activities covered in each term during the key stage.
-The PE subject leader devises this plan following analysis of the breath of coverage from the previous year in conjunction with the ‘competition calendar’ for the following year.
-We use the adapted Suffolk scheme of PE planning tailored to our Wheel of Wisdom curriculum (cross curricular learning opportunities) and accompanying core task assessment opportunities as the basis for our medium-term plans (ensuring statutory National Curriculum coverage).
-This gives details of each unit of work for each term.
-These plans define what we teach and ensure an appropriate balance and distribution of work across each term.
-Class teachers complete a short-term plan for each PE unit of work.
-This lists the specific curriculum intentions and expected outcomes (guided by our progression of skills grids) and gives details of how the lesson is to be taught.
+This is devised from the previous year's breath of coverage in conjunction with the ‘competition calendar’.
+The subject lead has devised her own Progression of Skills Grid that tailors NC delivery to our Wheel of Wisdom curriculum.
+Assessment opportunities, subject specific vocabulary, golden nuggets and cross curricular links are identified.
+Using this, class teachers complete a short-term plan for each PE unit of work.
+This lists the specific curriculum goals and expected outcomes and gives details of how the lesson is to be taught.

-We plan the PE activities so that they build upon the prior learning of the children.
-While there are opportunities for children of all abilities to develop their skills, knowledge and understanding in each activity area, there is pre teaching and progression planned into the scheme of work, so that the children are increasingly challenged as they move up through the school.
+We plan PE activities so that they build upon the prior learning of the children.
+Children of all abilities develop their skills, knowledge and understanding in each activity area.
+Pre teaching and progression is planned for, so that children are increasingly challenged as they move up through the school.

 EYFS Physical Development is a prime area of learning.
-Development in this area involves providing opportunities for young children to be active and interactive; and to develop their co-ordination, control, and movement.
-Children are also helped to understand the importance of physical activity, and to make healthy choices in relation to exercise and food.
-We aim to deliver this through planned, purposeful activities, with a mix of adult-led and child-initiated activities (see EYFS policy for more detailed information).
+We plan opportunities to be active and interactive; and to develop their co-ordination, control, and movement.
+Children are also helped to understand the importance of physical activity.
+They learn to make healthy choices in relation to exercise and food.
+We aim to deliver this with a mix of adult-led and child-initiated activities (see EYFS policy).

 There are literally hundreds of ways we can demonstrate the excellent impact our curriculum design has on our pupils.
 In a nutshell, here are some examples:

-2 – The school offers a broad range of extra curricular provision to support the Bolt Curriculum: boys & girls football, running, circuits, hip hop dance, netball, basketball, start to move, rugby, volleyball, athletics, tennis, Birchwood Boot Camp, cricket and cycling to name a few!
-Curriculum time ‘taster sessions’ prior to the commencement of the club promote interest (the increasing ‘take up’ statistics show this has been a real success).
-Intra School Competitions introduce the children to ‘competing’ against those they know, and Inter School Competitions see pupils compete against other schools, at local, regional and national level.
-Teams represent the majority of the ‘clubs’ mentioned above, whilst additional entries are made into ‘friendly’ tournaments.
-Nationally, our pupils attend and compete, representing their school and country eg - national gymnastics floor champion / national ballroom champion...masterclass pupils regularly attend Wimbledon / Twickenham etc. Over the last 6 years, utilising the Sports Funding to subsidise the clubs, we have seen a significant rise in the number of pupils engaging with our extended learning opportunities from 12% in 2012/2013 to 86% in 2018/19 (with 95% take up across KS2).
-In 2018/19, 100% of Pupil Premium children attended extra curricular PE provision fully subsidised from the Sports Premium Funding.
-A book mark of pupils' names that haven't attended an extra curricular sporting opportunity over the course of an academic year is given to the Play Leaders at lunchtimes to harness their engagement in physically active sessions.
+2 – The school offers a broad range of extra curricular provision: boys & girls football, running, circuits, hip hop dance, netball, basketball, start to move, rugby, volleyball, athletics, tennis, Birchwood Boot Camp, cricket, multi sports and cycling to name a few!
+Curriculum time ‘taster sessions’ promote interest (the increasing ‘take up’ statistics show this has been a real success).
+Intra School Competitions introduce the children to ‘competing’ against those they know.
+Inter School Competitions see pupils compete against other schools, at local, regional and national level.
+Teams represent the majority of the ‘clubs’ mentioned above.
+Additional entries are made into ‘friendly’ tournaments.
+Pupils compete and represent Birchwood nationally eg - national gymnastics floor champion, national ballroom champion, national squash champion.
+Masterclass pupils regularly attend Wimbledon, the O2 ATP tennis and Twickenham.
+Over the last 6 years, utilising the Sports Funding to subsidise the clubs, we have seen a significant rise in the number of pupils engaging with our extended learning opportunities.
+From 12% in 2012/2013 to 88% in 2019/20 (with 66% take up of more than one club).
+In 2019/20, 100% of Pupil Premium children attended extra curricular PE provision.
+This was fully subsidised from the Sports Premium Funding.
+A book mark of pupils' names that haven't attended an extra curricular sports club over an academic year is given to the Play Leaders at lunchtimes.
+They seek to harness their engagement in physically active lunchtime activities.